Azure/azure-api-style-guide/docs/azure-ruleset.md

 Operation should have a summary or description.

+### az-pageable-post

+Post operations that specify x-ms-pageable are problematic because it is unclear what http method should be used with the `nextLink` URL.

 ### az-pagination-response

 If the operation returns a list that is potentially large, it should [support pagination](../opeapi-style-guidelines.md#support-for-pagination).